KrishRana243/Python-100-Days-Of-Code/README.md

 # 🐍 Python 100 Days of Code

-## 📖 About This Repository

-Welcome to my **100 Days of Python Challenge** repository!
+Welcome to my **100 Days of Code – Python Bootcamp** journey!

-This repository documents my journey of learning Python through daily coding practice, projects, and problem-solving exercises.
-The challenge is designed to help me build a strong foundation in Python programming while creating real-world applications and improving my software development skills.
+This repository contains all the projects, exercises, and notes I complete while learning Python step-by-step.

+---

+## 📌 About This Repository

+- 💻 Duration: 100 Days
+- 🐍 Language: Python
+- 🎯 Goal: Become a proficient Python developer by building real-world projects

 ---